cmeslo/leetcode/solution/1286. Iterator for Combination/README.md

 # 1286.
 Iterator for Combination

-## Use bit masking to generate all the combinations
+## Solution 1: Use bit masking to generate all the combinations

 ```cpp
 class CombinationIterator {